 2. How many campers are accepted?
-We have capacity for up to 140 campers.
+We have capacity for around 100 campers this year (2023).

 4. How much does it cost to attend Camp APAC?
 There is no charge for families of campers adopted through Alabama DHR.
 A fee of $175 is required for non-DHR connected adoptive families.

 5. What activities are available at Camp APAC?
-Activities may include (but aren’t limited to) lake swimming, boating, canoeing, fishing, arts and crafts, horseback riding, archery, field games, and even high adventure activities such as climbing and zip lining.
+Activities may include (but aren’t limited to), tubing, canoeing, fishing, arts and crafts, horseback riding, archery, field games, and even high adventure activities such as zip lining.
 In addition to all of this, there are fun-filled evening programs!
-Camp Chandler program areas include the following:

 8. Are Camp APAC’s staff trained?
 All staff participate in a thorough orientation training session prior to camp that is conducted by CAS social workers and experienced staff.